Tea-NT/HikBDCheckTool/README.md

-# HikPasswordHelper
+# HikBDCheckTool Base on HikPasswordHelper
 A tool which exploits a backdoor in Hikvision camera firmwares circa 2014-2016 ([ICSA-17-124-01](http://seclists.org/fulldisclosure/2017/Sep/23)) to help the owner change a forgotten password.
+(2018-08-18) And add net segment scan function.

 ## Usage

+Git clone the code and compile with Visual Studio 2017.
+1 - Write the net segment you want sacn,like `192.168.1.0` means scan 192.168.1.0-192.168.1.254 ip
+2 - Click `Scan Net` button and wait Scan finished.It will take a few minutes(depends the net environment).
+3 - After `Scan Net..` button text change to `Scan Finished`， Click `Export` button to export xlsx file.(the exe folder)

+> Origin version - No scan function
 Download [`HikvisionPasswordResetHelper.exe` from the releases tab](https://github.com/bp2008/HikPasswordHelper/releases) and run the exe.
 There are 5 simple steps to reset a password, and you can even skip steps 3 and 4 in many cases.

 ![Screenshot](https://i.imgur.com/3uAzhaR.png)

 ## Requirements

 .NET Framework 4.5.2 - This is included in any modern Windows installation.
+NPOI - A lib to export or import Excel xls/xlsx file document.

 A Hikvision device that is vulnerable to [ICSA-17-124-01](http://seclists.org/fulldisclosure/2017/Sep/23).